 The Farm Agronomic Practices (FAP) Program utilizes state funding to help Vermont farms implement soil-based agronomic practices that improve soil quality, increase crop production, and reduce erosion and agricultural waste discharges.
-The FAP program also provides education and instructional activity grants to support nutrient management planning and general outreach regarding the impacts of agricultural practices on water quality and current state agricultural water quality regulations.
+The FAP program also provides education and instructional activity grants to support outreach regarding the impacts of agricultural practices on water quality and current state agricultural water quality regulations.

 - Cover Cropping: The purpose of cover cropping is to establish a seasonal cover on annual cropland for soil erosion reduction and conservation purposes.
 Seasonal cover shall consist of a crop of close growing grasses, legumes, forbs, or other herbaceous plants to provide effective soil coverage.
 Cover crops should be planted as soon as possible after previous crop harvest.
 Cover crop establishment shall be timed so that the soil will be adequately protected during critical erosion periods and selected cover crops will have the physical characteristics necessary to provide adequate soil loss protection.

 Conservation Crop Rotation and Nurse Crop Cover Cropping: The purpose of conservation crop rotation is to lower soil erosion and promote conservation by growing crops in a recurring sequence on the same field.
 Land is eligible for this practice at the time of seeding to perennial forages.